We may collect information from you when you:

 Want to obtain a copy of the information held about you?
 If so, please write to: The Data Protection Officer, Tesco Bank, Broadway One, 199 Renfield Street, Glasgow G2 3AX.
 We charge £10 to do this.
 Please include a cheque for £10 payable to Tesco Bank.
 To enable us to quickly process your request and locate your information, please complete our subject access request application form [PDF, 92KB].
 Please note that information relating to insurance claims is held by third party insurers or underwriters and you should contact them directly if you wish to request the data they hold.
 We will respond to your request within 40 days of receiving the request, fee and any details required to locate your information or verify your identity.
-Please contact us on 0845 071 6152 if you have any questions.
+Please contact us on 0345 071 6152 if you have any questions.
 This number may be included as part of any inclusive call minutes provided by your phone operator.
 If any of the details are incorrect, let us know and we'll amend them.

 Changes to our policy

 This policy replaces all previous versions and is correct as of February 2014.
 We reserve the right to change the policy at any time.

 If you have any queries, please contact us.